This article was last updated by on

 3. Improves Soil Nutrition

-In contrast, Garlic reduces the chances of fungal infection to its neighbors as Garlic bulbs release sulfur.
+In contrast, Garlic reduces the chances of fungal infection to its neighbours as Garlic bulbs release sulfur.

 But some plants tend to begin nutrition rivalry, causing negative impacts on growth.